jlopez873/Sentiment_Analysis_Using_Neural_Networks/README.md

 - **`D213 - Sentiment Analysis Using Neural Networks.pdf`**: This comprehensive report provides an in-depth explanation of the project, including an overview of the methodology, data preprocessing, model architecture, training process, and model evaluation.

+*Due to the large size of NLP models and the amount of data required to train them, the files below are stored on Google Drive.
+Follow the title link to access each file.*

-- **`lstm_model.h5`**: This is the trained LSTM model saved in HDF5 file format.
+- **<a href='https://drive.google.com/file/d/102xrsqe7fofDY6Otjryq-S3VzDUtaOaZ/view?usp=sharing'>`lstm_model.h5`</a>**: This is the trained LSTM model saved in HDF5 file format.
 It's useful for those who wish to use the model for prediction without going through the training process.

-- **`clean_reviews.json`**: This is a JSON file containing preprocessed review data ready for model training.
+- **<a href='https://drive.google.com/file/d/16rDRvKo8ZsN9sxT5dhNDQcAL1nWiwUYX/view?usp=sharing'>`clean_reviews.json`</a>**: This is a JSON file containing preprocessed review data ready for model training.

-- **`review-West_Virginia_10.json`**: A sample JSON file containing 10 reviews from West Virginia used for model testing.
+- **<a href='https://drive.google.com/file/d/1w1VFDF7JvLg83RcPxE9Wj9NbKYPdKebP/view?usp=sharing'>`review-West_Virginia_10.json`</a>**: A sample JSON file containing 10 reviews from West Virginia used for model testing.

 # Getting Started
 1. Clone this repository.